-The RTU SP Board is a close-knit team of 10 students who ensure that daily processes in every sphere of student representation run smoothly.
-The team is managed by the president of the RTU SP, who is elected by the General Assembly every 2 years.
-The activity of the Board of Administration and the president are subject to review by the General Assembly, meaning that all propositions made by the Board are further coordinated by the highest RTU SP decision-making body.
+The RTU SP Board is a close-knit team of 9 students who ensure that daily processes in every sphere of student representation run smoothly.
+The team is managed by the president of the RTU SP, who is elected by the General Assembly as the head of the organisation every 2 years.
+The activity of the Board of Administration and the president are directly subordinate to review by the General Assembly, which means, that all significant proposals and works forwarded by the Board are further coordinated with the highest decision-making body of RTU SP.

-The RTU Student Parliament is continuously and actively working on a number of projects, both large and small.
-Although many students are aware of what the SP has to offer, it is important to ensure a constant flow of information about opportunities and achievements.The Marketing Department aims to create a positive and recognisable image of the SP to students, professors, administration and employees alike and extend this image outside of RTU’s internal sphere of influence.The RTU SP should be known not only for their words but for their actions.
-To ensure this, the marketing department guarantees that each project and event earns its added value by attracting supporting companies and looking out for potential partners.
+The RTU Student Parliament is continuously and actively working on a countless number of projects, both large and small.
+Although there are undeniably many people, who know about SP offers, however either way a large part of their work consists of providing continuous information on options and accomplishments of SP.The Marketing Department aims to create a positive and recognisable image of the SP to students, professors, administration and among employees and also extend this image outside the inner sphere of influence of the RTU.The RTU SP must be known not only by its name but even by its own actions.
+This is why the Marketing Department works everyday actively on it, let every event and project get additional added value by attracting supporting companies and looking out for potential partners.

-The main aim of the Department of Science and Innovation is to popularise science at RTU.
-This includes projects and events which provide a deeper insight into various scientific topics.
-Students are given opportunities to attend Science Rocks discussions led by professionals in their respective fields and acquire new skills in 3D printing competitions, etc.
+The main aim of the Department of Science and Innovation is to promote science at RTU.
+These are both scientific projects and popular science events, where scientific projects allow us to considerate the nuances and interconnections and popular science events give us general insight into various topics.
+Students are given opportunities to attend “Science Rocks” discussions led by professionals in their respective fields and acquire new skills in 3D printing competitions, defending their research papers at the “Scientific Technical Conference of Students” etc.